backstage/backstage/beps/0001-notifications-system/README.md

 The notification frontend plugin provides a UI for viewing notifications, which in the initial implementation can be as simple as needed.
 The only requirement is that a user is able to view recent notifications and distinguish between read and unread notifications.
 The frontend plugin also subscribes to the notifications signal channel and alerts the user when a new notification is received.

 Both the individual and broadcasted messages are rendered together in a single list.
-There will be a filter choosing of of those types or `all`.
+There will be a filter choosing among those types or `all`.

 ### Architecture Overview